 However, if we do not follow certain aspects of designing a proper skylight customised to the Indian climatic conditions, it might be a disaster and one might be living in an ‘oven’ practically.
-Choosing a proper design along with material that are more suitable for local conditions is the key while incorporating a skylight into your building.
+Choosing a proper design along with materials that are more suitable for local conditions is the key to incorporating a skylight into your building.

 We should consider the following key aspects while designing any skylight in Indian conditions.

-In case of an all fixed skylight, please make sure to use a low E laminated safety glass, that would bring in a minimum possible amount of heat without affecting the incoming light much.
-This glass selection is very important because, if we select the one with more reflective coating, the whole skylight would turn into a mirror during nights and it would be a disaster.
-Moreover, having a laminated safety glass would also take care of the safety aspects against intrusion as well as damages due to unforeseen glass breakages.
+In case of an all-fixed skylight, please make sure to use a low E laminated safety glass, that would bring in a minimum possible amount of heat without affecting the incoming light much.
+This glass selection is very important because, if we select the one with a more reflective coating, the whole skylight would turn into a mirror at night and it would be a disaster.
+Moreover, having laminated safety glass would also take care of the safety aspects against intrusion as well as damages due to unforeseen glass breakages.

-Shades – another option of having a fixed skylight and still arresting the heat is to have fabric shades.
-These could be either manually or electrically operated depending upon the position of the skylight as well as the budget.
-Preferably, such shades should be installed on the outside of the glass in order for the heat to be completely blocked during the high summer time.
+Shades – Another option for having a fixed skylight and still arresting the heat is to have fabric shades.
+These could be either manually or electrically operated depending on the position of the skylight as well as the budget.
+Preferably, such shades should be installed on the outside of the glass in order for the heat to be completely blocked during the high summertime.
 However, in places where the air is full of dust, it is advisable to have it below the glass surface in order to avoid frequent maintenance and cleaning.